Matroids are not Ehrhart positive: Final remarks

 \section{Final remarks}

 We have proved that for every $k\geq 3$ there is a (connected) matroid of rank $k$ that is not Ehrhart positive.
-We have also proved that we cannot construct a counterexample on the family of sparse paving matroids on rank $2$.
+We have also outlined a proof of the fact that we cannot construct a counterexample within the family of sparse paving matroids on rank $2$.

-Also, from all of our results it follows that for all $n\geq 20$ there is a (connected) matroid of cardinality $n$ that is not Ehrhart positive.
+Also, from the proof of Theorem \ref{thm:el-clave} it follows that for all $n\geq 20$ there is a (connected) matroid of cardinality $n$ that is not Ehrhart positive.
 It is natural to ask if there are smaller counterexamples.

 In fact, for small values of $k$ and $n$ there exist much better bounds and many precise values for the maximum number of circuit-hyperplanes that a sparse paving matroid of rank $k$ and cardinality $n$ can have.
 See for instance \cite[Table 2]{brouwer} by Brouwer and Etzion.
 Using these values, one can prove that there exists a sparse paving matroid with $19$ elements, rank $9$ and having $6726$ circuit-hyperplanes that is not Ehrhart positive.